mvieracanive/bonusx/README.md

 Repository based on [Nest](https://github.com/nestjs/nest) framework with typescript.

-This repository is based on Template for microservices, it communicates with the other services/microservices through a message broker.
+The repository serves as a template for microservices and communicates with other services/microservices through a message broker.

 ## Batteries included

-The message broker is included for development purpose, in production it is an external instance.
+The message broker is included for development purposes.
+In production, it should be an external instance.

-## <a id="running">🔗</a> Running the containers
+## <a id="running">🔗</a> Running

 ```bash
 # service run in watch mode